polsys/ennemi/docs/index.md

 ## Installation

-This package is **alpha** quality.
+This package is **beta** quality.
-Breaking changes may still occur, although the algorithm is already reliable.
+The algorithm is fairly stable but breaking changes to the interface are still possible (if unlikely).

 This package is available on PyPI:
 ```sh